aludayalu/sruti/README.md

 The launcher will automatically keep record of updates and update the game on launches.

-Never open the game using the exe itself but using the launchers exe to prevent any update issues.
+Never open the game using the exe itself but using the launcher to prevent any update or launch issues.

 Please feel free to report any issues